Our Work

 Newsletter

 Our biweekly peer support group newsletter is a space of connection, reflection, and community for individuals living with traumatic brain injuries their families, and our wider Columbia Synapse network.
-The newsletter serves as an extension of our support group sessions—sharing insights, uplifting stories, and practical resources that help foster continuity and solidarity between meetings.
+The newsletter serves as an extension of our support group sessions, sharing insights, uplifting stories, and practical resources that help foster continuity and solidarity between meetings.
+Join our expansive newsletter community with over 200 subscribers!